mhansen/graphviz-docs/content/en/docs/layouts/fdp.md

 "spring model" layouts similar to those of [neato]({{< ref "neato.md" >}}), but does this by reducing forces rather than working with energy.

-`fdp` implements the [Fruchterman-Reingold heuristic](https://doi.org/10.1002%2Fspe.4380211102) including a multigrid solver that handles larger graphs and clustered undirected graphs.
+`fdp` implements the Fruchterman-Reingold heuristic[^1] including a multigrid solver that handles larger graphs and clustered undirected graphs.

 <p style="text-align: center;">